blocklet/media-kit/.aigne/doc-smith/docs/guides-remote-sources.md

 To allow users to import files from external sources like direct URLs or services like Unsplash, you need to set up Uppy's Companion service on your backend.
 The `@blocklet/uploader-server` package provides a convenient `initCompanion` function that simplifies this process.

 Companion acts as a server-side proxy.
 It fetches files from remote providers on behalf of the user and then streams them to the frontend uploader component, which then proceeds with the normal upload process.
-While basic file uploads can be handled without a custom backend, enabling remote sources requires setting up the `@blocklet/uploader-server` package.
+While the basic `@blocklet/uploader` can handle direct uploads without a custom backend, enabling remote sources requires setting up the `@blocklet/uploader-server` package.

 ### How It Works